Your browser does not support JavaScript!

 Cyber Resources and Community Outreach

 Cyber criminals do not discriminate; they target vulnerable computer systems regardless of whether they are part of a large corporation, a small business or belong to a home user.
+Check out these resources available all in one place for students, parents, educators and localities.

 CYBERSECURITY AWARENESS PROGRAM GOVERNMENT RESOURCES

-In order to provide thousands of essential public services ranging from disaster assistance to social security to water and electricity, all levels of government must ensure their cyber infrastructure is safe, secure, and resilient.
+In order to provide thousands of essential public services ranging from disaster assistance to social security to water and electricity, all levels of government must ensure their cyber infrastructure is safe, secure and resilient.
 Below, find resources and materials for state and local government officials and employees to get informed about cybersecurity.

 CYBERSECURITY AWARENESS PROGRAM STUDENT RESOURCES

 Regardless of how fast your fingers fly on a keyboard or cell phone, the best tool you have to help avoid risks online is your brain.
-Stop before you post, share, or send: do you trust the site you're on?
+Stop before you post, share or send: do you trust the site you're on?
 How would you feel if your information ends up somewhere you didn’t intend?
 Below are some resources and materials to help you learn about safe cyber behavior.

 CYBERSECURITY AWARENESS PROGRAM PARENT RESOURCES